p-bishop/testepaswmm/README.md

 ```

 - Other than the sections described in this document, no other parameters in the model input file are modified by the model adapter.
 Ensure all other parameters are configured as required in the model input filesetup as required, such as the hydrologic parameters and storage node water levels.
-- As described in the pre-adaoSection 4.1 step 2, unit look-ups between EPA SWMM unit names and the NetCDF4-compliant unit names (Unidata, 2020) must be defined in the model/UDUNITS_lookup.csv file.
+- As described in the pre-adapter section, unit look-ups between EPA SWMM unit names and the NetCDF4-compliant unit names (Unidata, 2020) must be defined in the model/UDUNITS_lookup.csv file.
 For the current model configuration, all required units have been provided.

 **REFERENCES**